TolikPylypchuk/Matchmaker/PatternMatching.Docs/articles/intro.md

 ## Null Values

 This library uses unsafe options, which can store `null` values, so these values are fully supported.
-There are the `Null` and `StructNull` patterns to match a class or a nullable struct respectively.
+There are the `Null` and `ValueNull` patterns to match a class or a nullable struct respectively.

 ## Strict Mode vs. Non-Strict Mode